Noncommutativity in the early Universe: Conclusions

-The above results, which are exemplified by Figures 2 and 3, indicate that, also at the quantum level, the scale factor may have been, initially, bounded, due to the presence of noncommutativity.
-The difference between the scale factor behavior at the classical and the quantum levels is the fact that, in the quantum noncommutative version of the model the scale factor expected value never goes to zero (the singularity).
-It oscillates between maxima and minima values, as shown is Figures 2 and 3.
-On the other hand, in the classical noncommutative version the scale factor oscillates between a minimum and a maximum value and then goes to zero, as shown in Figure 1.
-It is important to investigate if those behaviors generalize for different types of noncommutativity and other models, that may represent the early stages of the Universe.
+The above results indicate that, also at the quantum level, the scale factor may have been, initially, bounded, due to the presence of noncommutativity.
+The difference between the scale factor behavior at the classical and the quantum levels is the fact that, in the quantum NC version of the model both the scale factor expected value and its Bohmian trajectory oscillate between maxima and minima values and never go to zero.
+Therefore, this NC cosmological model is free from singularities, at the quantum level.
+In the many words interpretation, it is possible to improve this result by showing that the quantity $\left<a\right>-\alpha\sigma_a$ is always positive for many values of $\alpha$.
+Where $\sigma_a$ stands for the standard deviation of $a$ and $\alpha$ is a positive real number.
+From the quantum potential $Q$, for that NC model, it is easy to see why the Bohmian trajectory for $a$ never goes to zero.
+On the other hand, in the classical NC version of the present model, the scale factor starts expanding from a minimum value, then reachs a maximum value and finally contracts to zero, giving rise to a singularity.
+It is important to investigate if other types of noncommutativity applied to models with the conditions present in our early Universe, also give rise to scale factors which take values in a bounded domain.
+That would indicate an important prediction of NC cosmological models about the early universe.
 In this sense, we may mention that in a previous work \cite{gil1} the authors quantized a noncommutative FRW model with $k=1$ and radiation.
-For a noncommutativity between the scale factor ($a$) and the variable associated to the radiative fluid ($T$), they showed that it is not possible to solve the appropriate Wheeler-DeWitt equation and find a wavefunction, with the boundary condition $\Psi (0,T)=0$.
+For a noncommutativity described by a non-zero commutator between the scale factor ($a$) and the variable associated to the radiative fluid ($T$), they showed that it is not possible to solve the Wheeler-DeWitt equation for that model and find a wavefunction, with the boundary condition $\Psi (0,T)=0$.